 Whole body 5 rem

 Thyroid 50 rem

-Beta or skin 30 rem
+Skin 50 rem 12

-4.6 Other Acceptance Criteria
+4.6 Other Dose Consequences Acceptance Criteria

 The acceptance criteria for the various NUREG-0737 (Ref.
 2) items generally reference GDC-19 from Appendix A to 10 CFR Part 50 or specify criteria derived from GDC-19.
-These criteria remain unchanged except for the thyroid dose limit as stated in Regulatory Position 4.5.
+These criteria remain unchanged except for the thyroid and beta dose limits as stated in Regulatory Position 4.5.

 Before the General Design Criteria were established in 10 CFR Part 50, these criteria existed in draft form.
 Some of the facilities that were licensed during this time period committed to various draft criterion for control room habitability.
 These commitments may be different from GDC-19.
+Application of this regulatory guide to those plants will be considered on a case by case basis.